 Aim and purpose of the study:

-The study “Living in Germany” examines your current living situation on an annual basis and covers a broad range of topics.
-As an independent social research study, it serves scientific purposes.
+The study “Living in Germany” looks at your current living situation on an annual basis and covers a broad range of topics.
+As an independent social research study, it serves exclusively scientific purposes.
 It is one of the leading studies of its kind worldwide in terms of the quality, originality, significance, and reliability of the research.

 The following principles apply to the handling of your personal data and the information you provided during the interview:

 - The data collected during the interview (your answers) will be stored separately from your name and contact details using a pseudonym (code number) that will also be used for repeat surveys.

 - infas then transmits the pseudonymized survey results without any of your contact information (name or address) to DIW Berlin.
 DIW Berlin uses the data in its own research.
 All evaluations and analyses of the data are carried out without any reference to your name and address, and the information obtained is transmitted solely in anonymized form. and the information obtained is transmitted solely in anonymized form.

 - DIW Berlin has commissioned infas to conduct the surveys for the “Living in Germany” study in the coming years.
 Kantar – Public Division has therefore transferred your contact information to infas. infas will keep your contact information on file with the sole purpose of being able to contact you again and interview you at a later date as part of this survey.
 In the event that DIW Berlin conducts the survey without infas in the future, we will transfer the contact information separately from the survey data, either to the institute that has been commissioned to continue conducting the survey or to DIW Berlin, which will then store your contact information separately from the survey data.
 When the SOEP’s funding ends, your contact data will be deleted permanently.

 Your rights to information:

 You may assert the following rights at any time against the institutions involved in the study “Living in Germany”: